Act 1: World Upside-down

 From that very moment on, I realised I needed to learn effective communication.
 Ehe won’t do.

 Early communication was an acquired mix from my parents and Hanna-Barbera’s team of voice talent.
 Yes, strict Queen’s English, delicate “Southern Drawl”, seasoned lightly to taste with Singlish-of-the-day.

 My first real responsibility as a kid happened when I was appointed head librarian of the school for my meticulous ability to catalogue books and keep the floor clean, although I spent most of my duty time studying the adventures of Tintin.
 During the holidays, I donned a Carebear outfit like this one at the mall for 20 bucks a day.
-Then I wrote in and landed a series in The Straits Times based on my character “Theophilus”.
+Then I wrote in to the editor of The Straits Times and landed a series in the papers based on my character “Theophilus”.

 This lead to more comics over the years, such as “The Puns”.